jtsylve/yatlib/include/yatlib/README.md

 **These types are only available when compiling with C++20 or above with a compiler that supports concepts.**

+This header provides implementations of the C++20 standard concepts library, and falls back to the standard concepts, if they're available.

+In addition, it provides some additional custom concepts:

 ```cpp
 template <typename T, typename VariantType>
 concept variant_alternative_type;